dfinity/examples/motoko/threshold-ecdsa/README.md

 There is also an script showing how to make calls to the canister to request a signature, and then verify the signature using the canister's public key.
 It requires [Node.js] to be installed in your local environment.

-Here is an example usage:
+Here is an example of installing node dependencies and running `test.sh`:

 ```
 $ npm install